New Mexico Becomes 24th State to End Debt-Based License Suspensions

 On March 15th, New Mexico Gov. Lujan Grisham signed HB 183 into law, which ends the practice of charging administrative fines and fees to children involved in the juvenile justice system.
 Sponsored by Representatives Roger Montoya and Gail Chasey, the Juvenile Fines and Fees Reform Act will remove fines and administrative fees from the Delinquency Act within the Children’s Code and eliminate the $10 application fee for a public defender in Children’s Court.
 Read our statement.

-About New Mexico Advisory Board on Fines and Fees
+Meet New Mexico’s Advisory Board on Fines and Fees

 Join us.